GChuf/dbeaver/features/org.jkiss.dbeaver.ce.feature/root/readme.txt

     3-rd party jdbc drivers.

   -clean
     Clears all Eclipse caches.
-Use it if DBeaver fails to start after version upgrade.
+Use it if BoberKurwa fails to start after version upgrade.

 Licensing
 ==========================